-Why Use KDP For No Content Books
+Why Use KDP For No and Low Content Books

-Now, if you read the title and are thinking to yourself: “how the hell do you sell a book without writing anything?”
+Now, if you read the title and are thinking to yourself: “How the hell do you start making sales without writing anything?”

-- No sales minimums (payouts every month)
+- There are no sales minimums (payouts every month)

 - No upload limits (upload as much or little as you want)

-- Backend Keywords
+- Backend keywords

 - Multiple products (you can use the same cover for multiple types of books)

-In order to start this business, you will need a few things and some understanding of how Amazon works.
-You need to have:
+In order to start a low content business, you will need a few things and some understanding of how Amazon works.

-- Research Abilities
+- Keyword research Abilities

 - KDP Account

 This is a number that will give you an idea of how many sales that item is receiving that is relative to the other products in THAT category.
 They move in unison.

 A very rough estimate is that a sales rank of 100,000 equates to around 3-7 sales a day (if the sales rank were to remain consistent).
 This is VERY different than sales rank estimates in other categories on Amazon.
-Remember, it is relative to other products in the same category and move in unison.

 The lower the sales rank on the books, the most sales those products are receiving.
 The more you dive into this, the easier it will be to quickly estimate on the fly how competitor products are doing.

-Now that you have a general understanding of how sales rank works, lets talk about niche research.
+Now that you have a general understanding of how sales rank works, lets talk about profitable niche research.

-To get started doing your research, go over to Amazon.com and type in any niche you can think of off the top of your head in the search bar.
+The first step in doing your research is to go over to Amazon and type in the first category you can think of off the top of your head.
 This should include a modifier at the end for the type of low content book you want to create.

 For this example, I will use: “Nurse notebook” as a starting point.

 Niches where the customer is passionate about their work or hobby typically sell best because you can connect to the customer on a different level.

 After you click on search, this will bring up the products page for this keyword.
-You will see a bunch of different notebooks, some bundles, and even some medical templates.
+You will see a bunch of different lined notebooks, some bundles, and even some medical templates.

 That is a LOT of results!

-I have highlighted in the screenshot below that on the front page there are 3 examples of this:
+I have highlighted in the screenshot below that on the front page there are a few examples of this:

-There are 50,000+ results for Nurse Notebook out there on Amazon, and not all of them are this type of notebook.
+There are 50,000+ results for “Nurse notebook” out there on Amazon, and not all of them are this type of notebook.
 You will have your work cut out for you.
 Open up each product and check out the sales rank.

 You will notice that a lot of these books have covers that seem to be very simple!
 This is also good news.
 You can go into those same niches with your own unique phrases/designs and start making sales too.